blastcloud/guzzler/README.md

     ->withHeader("Authorization", "some-access-token");
 ```

-You can also chain together multiple calls to `withHeader()` to individually add different headers.
+You can chain together multiple calls to `withHeader()` to individually add different headers.
 Headers can also be an array of values.

 ```php
 $this->guzzler->expects($this->once())